Reviews You Can Rely On

 Choosing a winter jacket can feel like a daunting task, but knowing what you're looking for can make it a little easier.
 We hope that our in-depth testing and comprehensive evaluations and comparisons have helped you to feel confident in finding the right jacket with the warmth, features, and protection to fit your needs and budget.

 While a great jacket is a major key in winter cold protection, there are a few other pieces essential to complimenting the right one.
-A pair of the best winter gloves, a warm beanie, and a solid pair of snow boots are paramount in snowy weather.
-For colder treks, we recommend adding a toasty set of the best long underwear and a quality base layer to help keep you warm.
+A pair of winter gloves, a warm beanie, and a solid pair of snow boots are paramount in snowy weather.
+For colder treks, we recommend adding a toasty set of long underwear and a quality base layer to help keep you warm.

 Clark Tate, Jason Wanlass, Jeff Dobronyi, and Liz Williamson